-Knee arthroscopy is a surgical procedure used to treat problems within the knee joint including torn meniscus, articular cartilage surface damage, trimming of the fat pad or removal of prominent plicae (bands of tissue within the knee).
+Knee arthroscopy is a surgical procedure used to treat problems within the knee joint.
+These can include a torn meniscus (or menisci), articular cartilage surface damage (the lining of the joint surface that is made of collagen and proteoglycans), trimming of the fat pad or removal of prominent plicae (band of tissue within the knee).

-These include infection, blood clots (DVT/PE), and on-going stiffness and failure to improve.
+As with any surgery, complications can occur.
+Risks include infection, blood clots (deep vein thrombosis and pulmonary embolism), on-going stiffness and failure to improve, and reaction to anaesthesia.
 It is also possible that you may require further surgery in the future.